-This policy is available on the school website and is included in the policy folder on the shared Google drive, staff handbook and made available to all visitors All relevant polices, e.g. e-safety have been updated to reflect the increased use of remote learning and all necessary risk assessments have been completed and make reference to safeguarding procedures Our core safeguarding principles are:
+This policy is available on the school website and is included in the staff handbook/electronically, volunteers' handbook and made available to all visitors All relevant polices, e.g. e-safety have been updated to reflect the increased use of remote learning and all necessary risk assessments have been completed and make reference to safeguarding procedures.

+Our core safeguarding principles are:

-- the school's responsibility to safeguard and promote the welfare of children is of paramount importance - to maintain an attitude of "it could happen here" - safer children make more successful learners - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review - At Tweedmouth West we nurture the individuality of every child.
-In a safe and secure environment, we give everyone a sense of belonging, self-worth and value.(Our school ethos)
+the school's responsibility to safeguard and promote the welfare of children is of paramount importance to maintain an attitude of "it could happen here"

+- safer children make more successful learners - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review